LittleGreenViper/SwipeTabController/README.md

 `github "LittleGreenViper/SwipeTabController"`

 Once you have the package installed, you may actually want to simply add [the main file](https://github.com/LittleGreenViper/SwipeTabController/blob/master/Sources/SwipeTabController/LGV_SwipeTabViewController.swift) to your project, directly, as opposed to building the package.
-The entire package is implemented in one single source file.
+The entire package is implemented in that single source file.

 ## Usage